ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/nlpql_eval.rst

 to the evaluator which determines if it is a single-row expression (i.e. a mathematical expression described above), a multi-row expression, or something else that cannot be evaluated.
 If single-row, the string is tokenized and the nlpql_feature and field list are extracted.
-For instance, consider these single-row expressions:
+To illustrate, consider these single-row expressions:
 ::
    where Temperature.value >= 100.4